-IRS fails to meet congressional deadline to hand over Trump tax returns
+Treasury's Mnuchin fails to meet deadline to hand over Trump tax returns

-WASHINGTON (Reuters) - The U.S. Internal Revenue Service on Tuesday failed to meet a congressional deadline for turning over President Donald Trump’s tax returns to lawmakers, setting the stage for a court battle between Congress and the administration.
+WASHINGTON (Reuters) - U.S. Treasury Secretary Steven Mnuchin on Tuesday failed to meet a final congressional deadline for turning over President Donald Trump’s tax returns to lawmakers, setting the stage for a possible court battle between Congress and the administration.

 The outcome, which was widely expected, could prompt House Ways and Means Committee Chairman Richard Neal to subpoena Trump’s tax records as the opening salvo to a legal fight that may ultimately have to be settled by the U.S. Supreme Court.

 Neal set a final 5 p.m.
-EDT (2100 GMT) deadline for the IRS and Treasury to provide six years of Trump’s individual and business tax records.
-But a Democratic committee aide said the deadline passed without the panel receiving the documents.
+EDT (2100 GMT) deadline for the Internal Revenue Service and Treasury to provide six years of Trump’s individual and business tax records.
+But the deadline passed without the panel receiving the documents.

+After the deadline lapsed, Mnuchin released a letter to Neal in which he pledged to make “a final decision” on whether to provide Trump’s tax records by May 6.
+It was the second time the administration has missed a House deadline for the tax returns since Neal requested them on April 3.

+“Secretary Mnuchin notified me that once again, the IRS will miss the deadline for my ... request.
+I plan to consult with counsel about my next steps,” Neal said in a statement.

 Earlier on Tuesday, the White House said Trump was unlikely to hand over his tax returns.
 “As I understand it, the president’s pretty clear: Once he’s out of audit, he’ll think about doing it, but he’s not inclined to do so at this time,” White House spokesman Hogan Gidley told Fox News in an interview.